dscorbett/duployan-font/README.md

 How is the underline encoded in the abbreviation for “New York” (NOuRK + underline)?
 Proper nouns are underlined, so I suppose this is the same thing.

-How are “chemin de fer” and “C[ompagn]ie de chemin de fer” (musique-ancienne.fr) encoded?
-They look like TxT and TxKxT but are clearly pictographs of railroad lines.
-CT&P 13e leçon gives a better rendition.
-Unify with equals sign?

 Similary, some Romanian abbreivations incorporate an equals sign for “aceeași” and “egal”.
 “Egalitate” is an equals sign with the bottom line extended right.